History

 teachers).

-Although the sports teams had long been referred to as Lansdale Catholic, it was
+because the sports teams had long been referred to as Lansdale Catholic,

 The school continued as a "parish" high school until the mid-80's